- Monday, Tuesday, Wednesday and Friday: 8 a.m.–5 p.m.

 - An online program application along with a nonrefundable $50 application processing fee (an additional $1.45 service fee will be assessed at checkout).

 - Official transcripts from all schools and institutions attended.
-CSUN transcripts may be official or unofficial.
-Foreign transcripts must have a detailed evaluation from an approved agency.
+Foreign transcripts must have a detailed evaluation from a CTC-approved agency.
 Contact the Credential Office for a list of approved agencies.

-Additional Application Requirements for Basic Programs: Multiple Subject, Single Subject or Education Specialist Preliminary Credential
+Additional Application Requirements for Preliminary Teaching Programs: Multiple Subject, Single Subject or Education Specialist

 - Self Reflection form (Education Specialist only).